vithaluntold/process/test-data/README.md

-# Test Data for EPI X-Ray Platform
+# Test Data for EPI-Q Platform

 ## 📊 Quick Overview

-This directory contains **4 comprehensive test datasets** designed to showcase all features of the EPI X-Ray process mining platform.
+This directory contains **4 comprehensive test datasets** designed to showcase all features of the EPI-Q process mining platform.
 Each dataset represents a realistic business process with intentional patterns, anomalies, and optimization opportunities.

 ---